 Known as the city of flowers and rose water, you may have heard a lot about Kashan’s magnificent historic houses and arts.
 It is a great city where you can stay at least for a day to enjoy the architectural houses, beautiful mosques, carpets, and pure rosewater.
 Being close to Tehran (244 Km, about a three-hour drive) is a positive point about Kashan, and you can visit it at either the beginning or end of your trip to Iran.
-Below, we have introduced you to the best places to visit in Kashan.
+Below, we have introduced you to the best Things to do in Kashan.

 Fin Garden is one of the nine Persian Gardens that UNESCO registered as a World Heritage Site in 2012.
 Fin Garden in Kashan was built under the command of Shah Abbas I as a symbol of paradise and an entertainment resort for Safavid rulers.
 Some repairs were carried out during the Qajar Era, while the overall design remained the same.
 A pretty significant political issue has happened in this garden.
 Minister Amir Kabir (a famous and well-liked Iranian Chancellor in the 19th century) was murdered here during the Qajar dynasty.